 5 – Teddy Bears (Marina Centre, Singapore)

-Made from over 5,000 Conrad Teddy Bears (an official gift of the Conrad Centennial) it really is too cute for words, and super safe because even if it fell on you it wouldn’t hurt!
+Made from over 5,000 Conrad Teddy Bears (an official gift of the Conrad Centennial) it really is too cute for words, and super safe because even if you fell into it, it wouldn’t hurt!

 4 – Golden Baubles (Birmingham, UK)